recoveryhub/2021-wanderers/Source/Draft/MJ_TW_018.md

 “Ha, ha!” cried the rougher folk.
 “He looks like a man, but mayhap he is a woman!
 A woman preaching!”
 A hand went down to earth, picked up a stone and flung it.
 It missed Osmund, struck the church gate.
 There arose gross laughter.

 “We have overthrown the King and the Lords.
 They may come again, because they are not out of our nature.
 But now we say that they are overthrown!
-And we say that the Commons of England are to be supreme.
+And we say that the Commons of England are to be supreme[^8].
 We say, ‘They govern because we choose them, and if they govern not aright, we may take them back!’
 We say, ‘They are ourselves, sitting there; we have chosen them ourselves from ourselves.’...
 But all are men, chosen by men.
 O England, there should be women there no less than{400} men!
 Women and men should be there, chosen by women and men!”

 The more hostile element uttered a kind of roar.
 A second stone was thrown.
 The constable and his men consulted among themselves if they should at once arrest Osmund.